gchq/Palisade-services/data-service/README.md

 Data Service is implemented as a RESTFul Request-Response service using a Spring Controller as the service endpoint.
 The processing of each client request will drive the workflow though the service.
 This will start with authorising the request (`DataService#authoriseReqeust`).
 If successful, the next step will be to read the data (`DataService#read`) which will return a stream of the data to the client.
-Upon completion, a audit message is sent to the Audit Service indicating a successful transfer of the data.
+Upon completion, an audit message is sent to the Audit Service indicating a successful transfer of the data.
 If during the authorisation request or at any time in the read request there is a error, the request is stopped, and an error message is sent to the Audit Service.